bernd-ulmann/gamma_spectrometer/soundcard_perl/README.md

-The program performs a (simple) peak detection, writes a file containing the energy spectrum and calls gnuplot (which should also be installed on the computer) to actually generate plots like this one (an Am241 sample).:
+The program performs a (simple) peak detection, writes a file containing the energy spectrum and calls gnuplot (which should also be installed on the computer) to actually generate plots like this one (an Am241 sample - I know it looks pretty horrible, but it was taken with a rather unsuitable Ne102 plastic scintillator):
 ![ExampleSpectrumImg](am241.jpg)